simulationcraft/simc/READ_ME_FIRST.txt

 Since that is painful to type over and over again, it is convenient to put all of the parm=value pairs into a script file, one parm=value pair per line.

-When using the armory= or wowhead= options to download a profile, the save= parm can be used to generate a script: simc.exe armory=us,Llane,Segv save=Segv.simc simc.exe wowhead=14320165 save=Paladin_T9_05_11_55.simc
+When using the armory=, wowhead=, etc. options to download a profile, the save= parm can be used to generate a script: simc.exe armory=us,Llane,Segv save=Segv.simc simc.exe wowhead=14320165 save=Paladin_T9_05_11_55.simc simc.exe chardev=83984325 save=Bob.simc

 Unix users will find that these generated script files can be marked as executable and then simply be invoked directly via #! magic.

-A starter's guide can be found here: http://code.google.com/p/simulationcraft/wiki/StartersGuide

 =============================================================================================